-Brittany's Cavalier King Charles spaniel, Pippa, is very close to her heart.
-Pippa is in the process of becoming a certified therapy dog and is often in the office as Brittany's co-therapist.
+My Cavalier King Charles spaniel, Pippa, is very close to my heart.
+Pippa has completed therapy dog training and is often in the office as Brittany's co-therapist.
 Animals, especially dogs, have a special unconditional love and patience that helps people heal in remarkable ways.
-Please let Brittany know ahead of time if you do not wish to have Pippa present at your appointment.
+Please let me know ahead of time if you do not wish to have Pippa present at your appointment.

 Finally, I’m a Christian whose perspective on religion is broad, welcoming, and decidedly “Pro-Love.”
 I invite you to bring your own faith into our work together in whatever way feels appropriate to you.
 While I offer a Christian perspective as an option, please know I am very welcoming to the LGBTQ community and open to all faiths.